orbis-developers/viaris_node_red/README.md

 After installation you will find the node inside the Node-red palette.

 ## Input configuration
-viaris_node_red has to be configured with the charger serial number and the right broker mqtt credentials.
+node-red-viaris has to be configured with the charger serial number and the right broker mqtt credentials.

 ![image](https://github.com/orbis-developers/viaris_node_red/assets/66405397/d51a18f1-ce23-42a2-bd5c-ce9f04757cfc)

 ## Inputs/Outputs node
-viaris_node_red has an input to start and stop the charge in each connector and five differents outputs, that allows monitoring measures, mqtt configuration parameters, charger general information, connector 1 and connector 2 states.
+node-red-viaris has an input to start and stop the charge in each connector and five differents outputs, that allows monitoring measures, mqtt configuration parameters, charger general information, connector 1 and connector 2 states.

 ![image](https://github.com/orbis-developers/viaris_node_red/assets/66405397/50385e24-b06b-4590-b114-431eff7dcb21)